k-atusa/ASMR/README.md

 	 ```

 For local development outside Docker, you can still run `npm install` followed by `npm run dev`, but `ICECAST_BASE_URL` must be present in your shell environment so the Vite dev server proxies resolve correctly.

+## Deploying to Vercel

+1. Set `ICECAST_BASE_URL` in the Vercel dashboard (Project Settings → Environment Variables).
+This is the only variable the Serverless Functions need.
+2. The build output stays static, but `/api/icecast-status` and `/api/icecast-stream` are handled by the Vercel Functions in `/api`.
+They proxy your Icecast server using the environment variable, so no `vercel.json` rewrites are required.
+3. The frontend already calls the `/api` paths, so once the deployment finishes, visiting your Vercel URL will show live metadata and playback without CORS errors.